-Another aspect of whole class feedback is the use of Rapid Recaps, Easy Edits, Quick Questions Minor Mistakes and Challenges.
-These are outlined and explained in the English, Maths and Topic Marking and Feedback pages later on in this guidance.
+Another aspect of whole class feedback is the use of What Went Well (WWW) and Even Better If (EBI) and additional challenges.
+These are outlined and explained in the English, Maths and Thematic Curriculum Marking and Feedback pages later on in this guidance.

-Teachers might use a presentation slide to present their whole class feedback (see appendix 1) or, alternatively they might use a whole class feedback sheet (see appendix 2).
+Teachers might use a presentation slide to present their whole class feedback (see appendix 1).
 In some cases, whole class feedback might not be presented in written form, but instead simply delivered to the class without a visual prompt.
 The choice remains that of the teacher and there is no expectation from the SLT to see evidence of whole class feedback notes or slides.
+However, evidence will be seen in children's books from their adaptations or additions to recorded learning.